Recognize, Resist, Reveal: Discovering Yoga as a Tool for Emotional Resilience

 Part 1: Circle & Conversation (30 minutes)

-We’ll gather in community to discuss a simple but powerful three-step framework:
+As a group, we will discuss a simple but powerful three-step framework:

-Part 2: Embodied Integration (60 minutes)
+Part 2: Integration into Yoga (60 minutes)

 Who is this for?